Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 *Input:*

 * `withcomp` : Boolean flag.
-If `True`, adds the portfolio components annual returns to the report.
+If `True`, adds the portfolio components monthly returns to the report.
 The default is `False`.
 * `componly` : Boolean flag.
-If `True`, only the portfolio components maximum drawdowns are reported.
+If `True`, only the portfolio components monthly returns are reported.
 The default is `False`.
 * `fancy` : Boolean flag with default value `False`.
-    - `False` : The values are reported in unaltered algebraic format.
+    - `False` : The values are reported in unaltered algebraic format,
     - `True` : The values are reported in percent rounded to 2 decimals and presented is color style.